mpumasupa/Milagros-Pumasupa-AI-Portafolio-/README.md

 # Milagros Pumasupa - AI Portafolio
 Welcome!
 My name is **Milagros Pumasupa**.
-This repository is my professional portfolio showcasing projects in Artificial Intelligence, Natural Language Processing (NLP), and—soon—Machine Learning and Deep Learning.
+This repository contains my personal portfolio of AI-related coursework and projects, organized by course and topic.
+Each folder represents a course, and within each course are projects demonstrating specific concepts and techniques in NLP, Machine Learning, and Deep Learning.

 I hold a Bachelor’s degree in Statistics and am currently enrolled in a Natural Language Processing course, aiming to enhance and update my data analysis skills through the application of artificial intelligence (AI).
 My goal is to develop impactful solutions through